charlesveasey/vDome/README.md

 Funding provided by the United States Department of Defence.
 Based on prior research from the University of New Mexico (UNM) and IAIA with funding provided by the National Science Foundation.

-Special thanks to research by the ARTS Labs at UNM the and Paul Bourke at the University of Western Australia.
+Special thanks to research by the ARTS Labs at UNM and Paul Bourke at the University of Western Australia.

 ##Overview